 SEC.
-4. In performing the responsibilities and duties placed on it by this order, the Small Business Administration shall particularly consider the needs and interests of minority-owned small business concerns and of members of minority groups seeking entry into the business community.
+4. In performing the responsibilities and duties placed on it by this order, the Small Business Administration shall particularly consider the needs and inter§ 639a ests of minority-owned small business concerns and of members of minority groups seeking entry into the business community.